kschan0214/connecto_survivalkit/README.md

 2. Once we satisfy the structure of all acquisitions.
 We can save the mapping file and then exit by closing the window.

+It would be wise to check all the sequences to see if everything is sorted correctly.

 ![image](https://github.com/kschan0214/bidscoin_4mgh/blob/main/_images/bidseditor_2.jpg)

 Now the mapping is completed.
 We can clean up the raw/ folder

 rm -r /your/project/folder/raw/*

 Generally speaking we only need to perform the mapping step once.
-If there is some new data that was acquired using other sequences, we need to re-run `bidsmapper` to map the new data again.
+If there are some new data acquired using other sequences, we need to re-run `bidsmapper` to map all data again.

 Extra information: https://bidscoin.readthedocs.io/en/stable/index.html